mirzawaqasahmed/f5-big-iq-lab/docs/class2/module3/lab2.rst

 Lab 3.2: Upgrade and scale-up our SSG
 -------------------------------------

 In the previous lab, we have updated our ``Cloud Environment``.
-We can now start to update the instances running in our ``SSG`` **SSGClass2**.
+We can now replace the instances running in our ``SSG`` **SSGClass2**.

 In the ``BIG-IQ`` UI, go to *Applications* > *Environments* > *Service Scaling Groups* and click on your ``SSG`` **SSGClass2**.

-Here, Click on the *Configuration* tab, and then *Devices*.
+Click on the *Configuration* tab, and then *Devices*.
 This is where you can review the ``SSG`` devices that has been deployed.

 .. image:: ../pictures/module3/img_module3_lab2_1.png